fivetran/terraform-provider-fivetran/docs/data-sources/destination.md

 	- Service `mysql_warehouse`: This field is currently being introduced to test the Self-serve Private Link functionality
 	- Service `panoply`: This field is currently being introduced to test the Self-serve Private Link functionality
 	- Service `periscope_warehouse`: This field is currently being introduced to test the Self-serve Private Link functionality
+	- Service `postgres_gcp_warehouse`: This field is currently being introduced to test the Self-serve Private Link functionality
+	- Service `postgres_rds_warehouse`: This field is currently being introduced to test the Self-serve Private Link functionality
+	- Service `postgres_warehouse`: This field is currently being introduced to test the Self-serve Private Link functionality
 	- Service `redshift`: This field is currently being introduced to test the Self-serve Private Link functionality
 	- Service `snowflake`: This field is currently being introduced to test the Self-serve Private Link functionality
 	- Service `sql_server_rds_warehouse`: Field to test Self serve Private Link